lint-staged/lint-staged/README.md

 - **`--quiet`**: Supress all CLI output, except from tasks.
 - **`--relative`**: Pass filepaths relative to `process.cwd()` (where `lint-staged` runs) to tasks.
 Default is `false`.
 - **`--shell`**: By default linter commands will be parsed for speed and security.
 This has the side-effect that regular shell scripts might not work as expected.
 You can skip parsing of commands with this option.
+- **`--lint-all-files`**: By default linter commands will be executed on staged files, use this to have it run on all files tracked by git.
+Useful to verify that hooks weren't skipped or after introducing lint-staged to a repository.
 - **`--verbose`**: Show task output even when tasks succeed.
 By default only failed output is shown.

 ## Configuration